 Belgium has scandal brewing over rapper’s World Cup song

-BRUSSELS (AP) The Belgian football federation says it will not change its mind about choosing a rapper known for lacing his songs with obscene and misogynistic lyrics to produce its official World Cup song.
+BRUSSELS (AP) Belgium’s government on Thursday urged the Belgian soccer federation to change its mind and not choose a rapper known for lacing his songs with obscene and misogynistic lyrics to produce its official World Cup song.

+Belgian vice premier Alexander De Croo told Parliament on International Women’s Day that the Royal Belgian Football Association was wrong to maintain its defense of rapper Damso and should ”choose a role model that inspires, not one that discriminates.”

-The federation said in a statement Thursday – International Women’s Day – that it did not want to be taken ”hostage” by pro-women groups, who say it is unacceptable that an artist using degrading lyrics could be picked to produce what should be a unifying song for the country.
+De Croo was reacting to a statement from the federation saying it did not want to be taken ”hostage” by pro-women groups like the umbrella Women’s Council group, which said it is unacceptable that an artist using degrading lyrics could be picked to produce what should be a unifying song for the country.

-The soccer team’s sponsors, however, said they would consult on whether it is wise to keep rapper Damso as the choice to produce the keynote song.

-In its statement, the federation said the umbrella group of pro-women organizations, the Women’s Council, had used the federation soon after the artist’s choice was made in November to start the polemic ”after cloaking itself in silence up to then.”
+In its statement, the federation said the Women’s Council had started the polemic against the federation soon after the artist’s choice was made in November.

+But De Croo told legislators that ”Instead of tackling the Women’s Council, it should be logical that the football federation says it was wrong.”

 Damso has said that his songs are more complicated that the denigrating terms imply and accused the media of unduly centering on him.